.NET for open source

 The following summarizes Snyk Open Source support for NuGet and Paket,

-Snyk does not support PackageReference without a version attribute.
-If your Project lacks this, Snyk may fail to open a PR for your Project.
-The current workaround is to add versions to all PackageReferences.
+Snyk does not support PackageReference entries that lack a version attribute.
+If your Project is missing this attribute, Snyk may fail to open a pull request for it.
+To resolve this issue, ensure that versions are added to all PackageReference entries.

 The project.assets.json file is required for scanning.
-Project files can be combined with lock files for a more deterministic project.assets.json resolution.
+Project files can be combined with NuGet locking dependencies for a more deterministic project.assets.json resolution.

 Examples of supported Project files that resolve into project.assets.json include: